Dog Vomiting Yellow: Causes and Treatment

 Like people, dogs will can have an upset stomach that causes vomiting.
 It can be alarming when it happens, but it’s important to observe your pet for other signs of illness or repeated episodes of throwing up.
 You should also take note of the color and contents of the vomit.

-Yellow vomit usually indicates stomach bile.
+A dog throwing up yellow usually indicates stomach bile.
 The yellow coloration is usually very evident if your dog’s stomach was empty when they vomited.
 If you notice any blood or red-tinge to the vomit, contact your veterinarian.
-This could indicate bleeding in the GI tract, which can be painful and worsen over time.
+This could indicate bleeding in the gastrointestinal tract, which can be painful and worsen over time.

-If your dog only vomited yellow once, it’s okay to wait.
+If your dog vomits yellow a single time, it’s okay to wait.
 Observe them for 24 hours and note any other unusual behaviors.
-Also, keep an eye out for more vomiting or any other signs of illness like diarrhea, lethargy, loss of appetite, weakness, or collapse.
+Also, keep an eye out for more vomiting or any other signs of illness, such as diarrhea, lethargy, loss of appetite, weakness, or collapse.
 If you see any of these other symptoms, take your dog to a veterinarian as soon as you can.
 Don’t wait more than 48 hours to seek veterinary care in these instances.
 The longer you wait, the worse a condition can become, and the harder (and more expensive) it can be to treat.

 Types of Yellow Dog Vomit